About the Series

 Petra Nemcova

-This four-part virtual series, hosted by the National Adaptation Forum, will feature presenters from across the United States who will speak about strategies to enhance the preparedness and resilience of communities before disasters strike, thereby minimizing the damages from extreme weather.
+This five-part virtual series, hosted by the National Adaptation Forum, will feature presenters from across the United States who will speak about strategies to enhance the preparedness and resilience of communities before disasters strike, thereby minimizing the damages from extreme weather.
 The goal of this series is for audience members to learn more about innovative work and actionable strategies for disaster preparedness across the country and how this work is integrated into longer-term climate adaptation planning.

 Session Descriptions